 agent.log; every non-safe shell decision toapproval.log.
 An employee's logs live on their device; a forwarder (rsyslog, Vector, fluentd) ships them to the log hub in a format your SIEM consumes.
 See OPERATIONS.md for the log schema. - Cost management.
 Per-profile

 .env+ model selection means finance can ring-fence spend per team.
-Budget enforcement on ALP peer traffic (daily token cap) lands in ALP.2. - Sandbox + approval.
+ALP.2 enforces budgets on peer traffic with daily token / USD caps and per-minute limits. - Sandbox + approval.
 The company policy pushes

 tools.terminal.sandbox: trueinto every profile'sconfig.yamlat onboarding.
 Dangerous commands always deny withoutALPI_YOLO=1(which isn't set). - Network posture.
 ALP.2 speaks Noise_XK directly over Tailscale / WireGuard.
 No HTTPS, no cert management, no public endpoint.
 If Tailscale goes, alpis can't reach each other — that's the point.
 Local TUIs keep working.

-- Licence.
+- Commercial path.
 This topology is production deployment by a

 Satoshi Ltd. (